Staff Links

 SD83 French Immersion Excellence in memory of Madame Verlinden – one at $500

-Each year the Ministry of Education designates a certain amount of funds for district authority awards.
-This year SD83 has 59 awards for graduating students throughout our district.
-District authority awards are not necessarily about academic excellence but rather outstanding achievement in certain areas such as:
+Each year the Ministry of Education designates a certain amount of funds for District/Authority Awards.
+This year SD83 has 54 awards for graduating students throughout our district.
+District/Authority Awards are not necessarily about academic excellence but rather outstanding achievement in certain areas such as:

 • Indigenous Languages and Culture